Here to make a software architect resume that ends your job hunt?

 Let's try again and see how the example turns out:

-Top soft and technical skills to showcase on a software architect resume
+Software architect resume: top soft and technical skills to showcase

 Skills are critical to showing your relevant work experience and qualifications.